Baryogenesis and Dark Matter in Multiple Hidden Sectors: Origin of Lepton Number Asymmetry

 The generation and evolution of the lepton asymmetry can be described by the usual Boltzmann equations for leptogenesis.
 In our model, we take into account the decays and inverse decays involving $N_i$, neglecting $2\rightarrow 2$ scattering processes as a first approximation.
 In the next section, we show an analytical approximation for the lepton number asymmetry that will be transferred to the reheaton.

-\subsection{Lepton Number Asymmetry}
+\subsection{Lepton number asymmetry}

 In this section, we first analyze the amount of entropy injected into the thermal bath due to the out-of-equilibrium decay of a massive particle such as the Majorana fermion $N_1$ and the reheaton $S$.
 The entropy release will dilute the initial lepton asymmetry, affecting the eventual production of baryon asymmetry.
-For simplicity, suppose that we have a massive unstable particle, $X$, which is non-relativistic and long-lived.
+For simplicity, suppose that we have a massive unstable particle, $X$, which is nonrelativistic and long lived.
 In our scenario, the unstable particle $X$ could be the Majorana fermions $N_i$ or the reheaton $S$, and their subsequent decays will produce considerable entropy in our Universe.
-If $X$ is sufficiently long-lived, it decays while dominating the energy density of the Universe, since $\rho_X \sim a^{-3}$, whereas the energy density of radiation, $\rho_R$, scales with $a^{-4}$, with $a$ being the scale factor of the Universe.
+If $X$ is sufficiently long lived, then it decays while dominating the energy density of the Universe, since $\rho_X \sim a^{-3}$, whereas the energy density of radiation, $\rho_R$, scales with $a^{-4}$, with $a$ being the scale factor of the Universe.
 Assuming an instantaneous decay, we may estimate the entropy released during the process.
 The particle $X$ decays when its decay width is of the order of the Hubble parameter, $\Gamma_X \sim H$.
-The temperature of the thermal bath immediately prior to the decay of $X$, $T_i$, is given by \cite{Kolb:1990vq}:
+The temperature of the thermal bath immediately prior to the decay of $X$, $T_i$, is given by \cite{Kolb:1990vq}

 where $Y_i\equiv \frac{n_i}{s_i}$ is the initial comoving number density of $X$, with $s_{i}=\frac{2\pi^{2}}{45}\,g_{\star}\,T_{i}^{3}$.
-Supposing that $X$ decays into relativistic particles that quickly thermalize, the corresponding radiation energy density, $\rho_f$, and temperature, $T_f$, after the $X$ decay are:
+Supposing that $X$ decays into relativistic particles that quickly thermalize, the corresponding radiation energy density, $\rho_f$, and temperature, $T_f$, after the $X$ decay are

 where we used the conservation of energy.
-Hence, the ratio of total comoving entropies is:
+Hence, the ratio of total comoving entropies is

-We conducted a careful analysis, by tracking the energies densities for $X$ and radiation with the Boltzmann equations and solving them using numerical methods, which demonstrated that the rough estimate in~\autoref{eq:delta1} is good, with a difference of $\order{1}$ compared to the numerical value.
+We conducted a careful analysis, by tracking the energy densities for $X$ and radiation with the Boltzmann equations and solving them using numerical methods, which demonstrated that the rough estimate in~\eqnref{eq:delta1} is good, with a difference of $\order{1}$ compared to the numerical value.